Ferdinand Nahimana

-Ferdinand Nahimana (born 15 June 1950) is a Rwandan historian, who was convicted of incitement to genocide for his role in the genocide against the tutsis.
+Ferdinand Nahimana (born 15 June 1950) is a Rwandan historian, who was convicted of incitement to genocide for his role in the 1994 Rwandan genocide.

 Nahimana was co-founder of the radio station Radio Télévision Libre des Mille Collines (RTLM), which during the genocide broadcast information and propaganda that helped coordinate the killings and fuel the hatred against Tutsi and moderate Hutu victims.

 Personal life

 Ferdinand Nahimana was born on 15 July in the Gatonde commune, in the Ruhengeri Prefecture.
 He is married with four children.

 He holds a Doctorate of History from the University Paris Diderot.
 Between 1979 and 2007, he published many books and articles about Rwandan history.

 Rwandan genocide

 Under the terms of the Arusha peace agreements, he was nominated as Higher Education Minister for Culture and Scientific Research.
 Nahimana was a member of the National Republican Movement for Democracy and Development, Habyarimana's political party.

 Between 1979 and 1994, Nahimana is alleged to have written and published articles encouraging an uprising against the Tutsis and moderate Hutus.

 Having been dismissed from the Rwandan National Radio in 1993, he took part in the creation of the RTLM, and according to the International Criminal Tribunal for Rwanda (ICTR), became its director.
 Due to this involvement, he was accused of having "directly encouraged" the killings.
 Between April 1993 and 31 July 1994, Ferdinand Nahimana was accused of having planned, directed and supported the broadcasts of the RTLM.
 The ICTR prosecutor alleged that “he was aware of the programmes and the effect that these programmes had on the population”.

 He was further accused of having organised, with the assistance of his brother, meetings between the MRND and the Interahamwe military in the Ruhengeri Prefecture, with the intent of discussing the killings of Tutsis and Hutus.

 In April 1994, as the violence erupted in Rwanda after President Juvénal Habyarimana's assassination, the French embassy took Ferdinand Nahimana in.
 On 12 April, the French embassy was evacuated and Nahimana, along with his family and others who had taken refuge there, was flown to Burundi.
 Burundi was unwilling to receive this group of refugees, and Nahimana was therefore sent by plane on 17 April to Bukavu.
 Nahimana and the other refugees were then repatriated to Rwanda on 23 April.
 Nahimana was later arrested in Cameroon on 27 March 1996.